lennardstam/du-rm/README.md

 This script runs find, du and rm to remove files.
 Results are sorted on disk usage from a given path.

-It can be run manually, but its main purpose is to be run via cronjob.
+It can be run in cron jobs, but its main purpose is to manually walk trough the files to decide what to remove.

 This script is only supported on Linux.
 It requires at least python3.7.

 ## How to use

 * Clone this repository via git.
-* The rm command is commented out with an # for safety reason.
+* The `rm` command is commented out with an # for safety reason.
 Flip the # from line 9,and add it on line 10 in durm.py
 * Run the script via `python3 durm.py {path} --options`.

 ## Features